 - Follow the instructions to complete the iPhone set-up.

 There are times when your iPhone can act finicky and mess with you.
 These issues are a serious pain as your initial steps to fix it won’t work.
-So, when restarting won’t work and you won’t be able to salvage those important photos and videos.
+So, restarting won’t work and you won’t be able to salvage those important photos and videos.

 Restarting is also extremely beneficial when trying to get rid of other bugs that can make an iPhone go haywire.
 For example, if you’ve downloaded a file filled with malware or if you’ve unintentionally downloaded a shady application.
 It’s better that you wipe the slate clean before using it.

-Most importantly, you will need to reset your iPhone if you’re planning on selling your device or even if your planning on gifting it.
+Most importantly, you will need to reset your iPhone if you’re planning on selling your device or even if you planning on gifting it.
 Erasing all the data at a fundamental level will ensure that the next user won’t have access to your private files, photos, videos, and other important files.
-T

 After all, it better to be safe than sorry as this could lead to identity theft and even blackmail.
 So, you should always ensure to backup your data and then factory reset it before giving the device to another user.